numpy/numpy/doc/neps/nep-0037-array-module.rst

 casting all inputs with ``np.asarray()``, which they would have to explicitly relax to use ``__array_function__``.
-Our experience has been that making a library compatible with a new duck array type typically requires at least a small amount of work to accomodate differences in the data model and operations that can be implemented efficiently.
+Our experience has been that making a library compatible with a new duck array type typically requires at least a small amount of work to accommodate differences in the data model and operations that can be implemented efficiently.

 These opt-out approaches also considerably complicate backwards compatibility